 - 1. Site and Surrounds

+- 2. Planning History and Pre application Advice

-- 2. The principle of the proposed development.
+- 3. The principle of the proposed development.

-- 3. Impact on the Character and appearance of the area
+- 4. Impact on the Character and appearance of the area

-- 4. Impact on neighbours
+- 5. Impact on neighbours

-- 5. Impact on future occupiers (Internal and External amenity space)
+- 6. Impact on future occupiers (Internal and External amenity space)

-- 6. Parking provision
+- 7. Parking provision

-- 7. Trees and Landscape
+- 8. Trees and Landscape

-- 8. Renewable Energy
+- 9. Renewable Energy

-- 9. Flooding and Drainage
+- 10. Flooding and Drainage

-- 10. Air Quality
+- 11. Air Quality

-- 11. Noise
+- 12. Noise

-- 12. Contaminated Land
+- 13. Contaminated Land

-- 13. Community Infrastructure Levy
+- 14. Community Infrastructure Levy

+- 15. Biodiversity and Ecology

-- 14. Other matter
+- 16. Other matter

 - Sustainable waste management

 - Impact on archaeology/Conservation Areas /Listed Buildings or Areas of Special Character

 - Airport safeguarding

 - Impact on the green belt

-- 15. Conclusion
+- 17. Conclusion

-- 16. List of plans.

-1. Site and Surrounds
+1. Site and Surrounds and proposal

-- 1.1 The dwelling in question is located on the north side of Warren Road, Ickenham and is located in between two, two storey extended dwellings and is set back a substantial distance from the public highway.
+1.1 The dwelling in question is located on the north side of Warren Road, Ickenham and is located in between two, two storey extended dwellings and is set back a substantial distance from the public highway.
 The property nestles in between two dwellings and is of a similar scale and design.
-One prominent feature of the site is the fact that the land descends from west to east. - 1.2 In general the area can be described as residential, characterised by two storey dwellings set within quite uniform but large plots.
-The area is suburban in nature but the built form has very little character by way of architectural design or age of building. - 1.3 The area is informed by a mixture of established trees which are set within the public highway and private land.
-The area is covered by an area wide Tree Preservation Order.
+One prominent feature of the site is the fact that the land descends from west to east.

+1.2 In general the area can be described as residential, characterised by two storey dwellings set within quite uniform but large plots.
+The area is suburban in nature but the built form has very little character by way of architectural design or age of building.

+1.3 The area informed by a mixture of established trees which are set within the public highway and private land and are covered by an area wide Preservation order